MaxLeap/Docs/en/UserManual/Guide/Overview.md

 * Extensive test: the stability of database and server, the accuracy of SDK
 * Realize app invention

-While, LAS Cloud Service removed all obstacles for you and your invention.
-You have already got the necessary back-end system and mobile SDK for developers, the powerful back-end management system for developers/operators/marketers/support team on starting LAS Cloud Service.
+While, Leap Cloud Service removed all obstacles for you and your invention.
+You have already got the necessary back-end system and mobile SDK for developers, the powerful back-end management system for developers/operators/marketers/support team on starting Leap Cloud Service.

 #####Safety
 The back-end infrastructure architecture provided by Leap Cloud has supported app with billions of users and greatly guaranteed its stability and safety.